GOOD. blog

 Let me be honest: I was addicted too.
 Hardcore.
 4-5 cups a day, from the age of 16.
 I thought I’d die without coffee.
 Literally. ☕️💀

-Phase 1: Denial (month 1-6) 🙈 “I only drink organic coffee, that’s different.”
-“I don’t have a problem, I function fine.”
+Phase 1: Denial (months 1-6) 🙈 “I only drink organic coffee, that’s different.”
+“I don’t have a problem, I function just fine.”
 Classic addict behaviour.
 Check. ✅

-Phase 3: Black tea (month 12-18) 🍃 Tea has less caffeine (25-50mg vs 100-200mg in coffee).
+Phase 3: Black tea (months 12-18) 🍃 Tea has less caffeine (25-50mg vs 100-200mg in coffee).
 With milk it still felt “normal”.
-But still caffeine, still cortisol peaks. 📈
+But still caffeine, still cortisol spikes. 📈

 My current energy protocol

-The coffee quitting protocol that works
+The coffee-quitting protocol that works

 “Okay Tanja, I get it, but HOW do I stop without dying?”